Lalitpur, Nepal: Historical monuments

-The city was initially designed in the shape of the Buddhist Dharma-Chakra (Wheel of Righteousness).
-The four thurs or mounds on the perimeter of Patan are ascribed around, one at each corner of its cardinal points, which are popularly known as Asoka Stupas.
-Legend has it that Emperor Asoka (the legendary King of India) visited with his daughter Charumati to Kathmandu in 250 BC and erected five Asoka Stupas, four in the surrounding and one at the middle of the Patan.
-The size and shape of these stupas seem to breathe their antiquity in a real sense.
-There are more than 1,200 Buddhist monuments of various shapes and sizes scattered in and around the city.

-The most important monument of the city is Patan Durbar Square, which has been listed by UNESCO as one of seven Monument Zones that make up the Kathmandu Valley World Heritage Site.
-The seven monument zones were included in the World Heritage List in 1979 as one integrated site.
-The monument zones are declared as protected and preserved according to the Monuments Preservation Act of 1956.
-The Square was heavily damaged on 25 April 2015 by an earthquake.
+Patan Durbar Square has been listed by UNESCO as one of seven Monument Zones that make up the World Heritage Site of the Kathmandu Valley.
+The square was heavily damaged on 25 April 2015 by an earthquake.

-Lalitpur was planned in Vihars and Bahils.
-Out of 295 Vihars and Bahils of the valley 56% of them are in Patan.
-The water conduits, stone spouts, jaladroni (water tanks), artistic gate ways, Hindu temples and Buddhist Vihars adorn the city.

 Demographics

-At the time of the 2011 Nepal census, Lalitpur Metropolitan City had a population of 292,848.
-Of these, 45.0% spoke Nepali, 35.2% Newar, 6.2% Tamang, 3.4% Maithili, 1.7% Magar, 1.5% Bhojpuri, 1.3% Rai, 0.9% Gurung, 0.9% Tharu and 3.9% other languages as their first language.

-In terms of ethnicity/caste, 39.6% were Newar, 15.9% Chhetri, 11.9% Hill Brahmin, 8.3% Tamang, 5.4% Magar, 3.5% Rai, 1.8% Gurung, 1.5% Tharu, 1.3% Limbu and 10.8% others.
+Language

+As of the 2011 census, Nepali is the most common mother tongue in Lalitpur with 44.9% of the population speaking it as their mother tongue.
+Newar is spoken by 35.2% while the other languages spoken in the city include Tamang (6.2%), Maithili (3.4%), Magar (1.7%), Bhojpuri (1.4%) and Rai (1.3%) as their first language.
+English is also spoken by many, especially as a non-primary language.

+Ethnic groups

+The largest group is the native Newars, whose various sub-groups combine to make up 39.6% of the population.
+The second largest ethnic group is Chhetri, who account for 15.9% of the population while Bahuns also known as Hill-Brahmin or Khas Brahmin, represent 11.9% of the population.
+Other groups in Kathmandu include the Janajatis, comprising the Tamang (8.3%), Magar (3.5%), Rai (3.5%) and Gurung (1.5%).
+Nepalese Muslims represent 0.7% of the population.
+More recently, other Madeshi groups from Terai have come to represent a substantial proportion of the city's population.

+Religions

-In terms of religion, 72.3% were Hindu, 19.2% Buddhist, 5.7% Christian, 1.7% Kirati, 0.8% Muslim, 0.1% Prakriti and 0.2% others.
+In terms of religion, 82.3% were Hindu, 17.2% Buddhist, 0.7% Christian, 1.00% Kirati, 0.8% Muslim, 0.1% Prakriti and 0.2% others.

+In terms of literacy, 86.0% could read and write, 1.6% could only read and 12.4% could neither read nor write.

 Economy

 A substantial portion of the population is engaged in trades, notably in traditional handicrafts and small-scale cottage industries, and some residents work in agriculture.
 Lalitpur has produced the highest number of renowned artists and finest craftsmen ever recorded in the history of Nepali art.
 Lalitpur has maintained a culture of craftwork even in the face of rapid urbanization and many social and political upheavals.

 The city is less urbanized than Kathmandu, north of the Bagmati river, but is home to many workshops, stores, restaurants, hotels, schools, embassies and other important sectors of the Kathmandu Valley economy.

-Buddha Air has its headquarters in Jawalakhel, near Patan.
+Buddha Air has its headquarters in Jawalakhel near Patan.